ezsystems/ezpublish-kernel/doc/specifications/config/dynamic_settings_injection.md

 This service has `ezpublish.config.dynamic_setting.parser` for ID and implements `eZ\Bundle\EzPublishCoreBundle\DependencyInjection\Configuration\SiteAccessAware\DynamicSettingParserInterface`.

+## Limitations
+A few limitations still remain:

+* It is not possible to concatenate a dynamic setting, either with other dynamic settings or with container parameters.
+  Workaround is to use separate arguments/setters.
+* It is not possible to define an array of options having dynamic settings.
+They will not be parsed.
+Workaround is to use separate arguments/setters.

 ## Example
 ### Injecting an eZ parameter
 Defining a simple service needing `languages` parameter (i.e. prioritized languages).